 In order to help meet the needs of U.S. citizens in this difficult time, the U.S. government has passed a relief package and put in place certain rules and regulations that guide how businesses should or can react to the COVID-19 crisis.
 Changes in bureaucracy and red-tape can be confusing, but your virtual CFOs in McAllen at Abigail Y. Murray CPA, LLC, can help your business seek economic assistance during such uncertain times.

 Perhaps the most straightforward form assistance provided is the extension of the tax deadline.
 Tax deadlines are automatically extended from April 15th to July 15, 2020.
 Taxpayers can also defer federal income tax payments due on April 15th to July 15, 2020, without penalties and interest, regardless of the amount owed.
 This deferment applies to all taxpayers, including individuals, trusts and estates, corporations, and other non-corporate tax filers as well as those who pay self-employment tax.

 Based on provisions put in place by the Internal Revenue Service (IRS), there are requirements businesses must follow regarding providing sick pay for COVID-19 related issues:

-- Businesses must give sick pay to employees who are unable to work because they need to care for a child whose school or child-care facility is closed due to the Coronavirus.
-This payment must be provided for up to 80 hours, up to $200/day for 10 days.
+- Businesses must give sick pay to employees who can’t work because they have children to care for at home.
+This payment must be provided for up to 80 hours up to $200/day for 10 days.
 This will also be reimbursed on your payroll tax report, dollar for dollar.

-- Taxpayers with installment agreements, Offers in Compromise, and Audits from the IRS are on hold.
+- The tax deadline to file and pay has been extended to July 15th and the installment agreements, Offers in Compromise, and Audits from the IRS are on hold.